Sharpiro/tiny-wine/readme.md

 - No environment variables
 - No AVX
 - No Printing floats
-- dlls must be in same dir as binary
+- dlls must be in current working directory

 ## Prerequisites